chriskilding/XPTouchBar/docs/README.md

 - an avionics panel
 - ...anything else you can think of

+You can use XPTouchBar on the same machine as X-Plane (e.g. X-Plane on your external monitor, XPTouchBar on your MacBook monitor), or you can use them on different machines (e.g. X-Plane on your gaming PC, XPTouchBar on your Mac as a remote control).

 ## Design

 XPTouchBar aims to provide X-Plane controls which:

 - play to the strengths of the Touch Bar (e.g. sliders and multi-state switches)
-- are used frequently in flight, or must be immediately accessible in takeoff/landing
+- are used frequently in flight, or must be quickly accessible during takeoff/landing
 - are hard to click with your mouse in the on-screen cockpit
 - do not translate well to keyboard shortcuts